crashfort/SourceDemoRender/ReadMe.md

 	<tr>
 		<td>sdr_update</td>
 		<td>
-			Check to see if there is an update available.
-If there is a newer version, you will see a link where to get it.
-Nothing is downloaded.
+			Check to see if there are any updates available.
+Library updates need to be manual but game configurations and shaders are updated automatically with this command.
 		</td>
 	</tr>
 	<tr>
 		<td>sdr_version</td>
 		<td>
-			Displays the current version.
+			Displays the current library, config and shader versions.
 		</td>
 	</tr>
 	</tbody>
 </table>

-### General variables
+## General variables

 <table>
 	<thead>